 Attention: It is necessary - especially for insurance reasons - to have some kind of guest contract or internship contract with the institutions of the candidate's lab rotations.
 This is important for both the candidates and the hosting institution.
-Please contact our Curriculum Officer Ewa Koper if any problems arise concerning this issue.
+Please contact the coordination team if any problems arise concerning this issue.